+Scale is a ratio between measurements on a map view and measurements in the real world.
 In ArcGIS Pro, you can display the map at any scale.
-You can also set up a series of desired map scales that allow you to select a scale from a list.
-The scale list is at the bottom of each view.
+You can also set up a series of desired map scales that allow you to choose a scale from a list.
+The scale list is at the bottom corner of each view.
 Every view has its own independent scale.
 In 3D views, the scale list refers to the camera's height above the ground elevation surface.

 Scales display in one format only, but you can enter a scale in a different format and it will be converted to the display format.
 For example, if the scales in the list display as relative fractions but you enter 1 cm = 1.5 km, the application converts this to 1:150,000.

 The scale list is unavailable in a layout when it contains a map frame that has a fixed extent constraint.

 You can customize the map scale list that appears for each map throughout your project.
 When you expand the scale list and click Customize, the Scale Properties dialog box appears.
 Here you can build your own map scales by adding or deleting from the list, setting scale alias names, importing an external list, saving changes to your list, or sharing it.
 In 2D, this list is shown on the Standard Scales tab, and in 3D, the list is shown on the Standard Heights tab.

 You can optionally define alias values for scales in your map scale list.
 To set an alias for a particular scale, enter the description in the Alias column on the Standard Scales (2D) or Standard Heights (3D) tab on the Scale Properties dialog box.

 When the Scale Properties dialog box appears, only the Add Current button is enabled.
 Use this button to add the current map scale to the scale list.
 Alternatively, add a specific scale by typing the scale, and an optional alias, in the boxes above the corresponding headings and pressing Enter or clicking Add.
 Click OK to save this change.

 Scales are added to the list in sequential order.